Are you looking for a Dutch Calendar 2024 Holidays and other events to plan your vacation?

-The next day we celebrate our freedom.
+The next day, we celebrate our freedom.
 Flags are fully raised, and there will be free festivals across the country.
 Performing artists travel by helicopter throughout the day to attend the major ones.

-On May 5th, if you love parties, the day will be too short for you.
+If you love parties, the day will be too short for you.
 There are so many fantastic events to attend.
 Amsterdam and The Hague traditionally have the most prominent events.
 But all of the 12 provinces organize their own.

 If partying is not your thing, I have another tip for you.
 Attend the liberation concert on the Amstel River across the theater Carré.
-The royal family will attend too.
+The royal family will attend, too.

 Rehearsals start at noon.
 Although the atmosphere will be unique when darkness falls, it might be best to see part of the rehearsals in person and watch the actual show on TV in your accommodation.
 NPO1 airs the concert live.

 It’s good to know this is not only a local event.
-Every year many people will visit from around the globe.
+Every year, many people will visit from around the globe.
 Especially from allied countries like Canada, the US, and the UK.
 For a long time, veterans from WWII and their families, now mostly their families.

 Because of this, accommodations across the board will skyrocket in price or be fully booked.
 You might want to look at alternative cities near Amsterdam for a place to stay.
 Good options are Hilversum, Amersfoort, and Utrecht.

-Amsterdam Gay Pride: July 29, 2023 – August 6, 2023 🏳️🌈
+Amsterdam Gay Pride: July 27, 2024 – August 4, 2024 🏳️🌈

 One of the biggest celebrations in Amsterdam is the yearly Canal Parade.
 When over 80 extravagantly decorated boats take to the Amsterdam canals, all your senses will be overstimulated.
 It’s fantastic to witness.